DavidChoi76/streamlit_prophet/README.md

 with the model previously trained.

 Once you are satisfied, click on "save experiment" to download all plots and data locally.

-## 🛠️ How to contribute ?

-All contributions, ideas and bug reports are welcome!
-We encourage you to open an [issue](https://github.com/artefactory-global/streamlit_prophet/issues) for any change you would like to make on this project.

-For more information, see [`CONTRIBUTING`](https://github.com/artefactory-global/streamlit_prophet/blob/main/CONTRIBUTING.md) instructions.
-If you wish to containerize the app, see [`DOCKER`](https://github.com/artefactory-global/streamlit_prophet/blob/main/DOCKER.md) instructions.